yuuuusuke1997/arashi/README.md

 Visualize lyrics and predict what ARASHI wanted to tell us in Python.

 ## Description
-* scraping for the names and prize money that is over 100 million the characters and save as csv file
+* get the lyrics for all songs

+* clean up for getting accurate date

-* visualize bounty ranking by malplotlib on Jupyter Notebook
+* visualize lyrics by wordcloud on Jupyter Notebook

 ## Requirement
 * Windows10